Vehrik/FarOut/Characters/1-Core_Stats.md

     perception, and precise, methodical movements like lock-picking and stitching up wounds.
 A character with a high Brain score can retain more Protocols and are typically in possession of a large bank of trivial knowledge.
-Brain also determines your Accuracy and Damage with Psionic Attacks.
+Brain also determines your ability to Weave Silk

 HEART
 -----